function-store/TD_NDI_NamedRouter/README.md

 - **Smart Routing**: Automatically matches NDI sources to outputs using customizable name patterns
 - **Generic Input/Output**: Works with any NDI sources and any video outputs - not limited to specific device types
 - **TouchDesigner Integration**: Native TouchDesigner component that integrates seamlessly with your networks
-- **Optional Web Control**: Web interface available for remote control and monitoring when needed
+- **Optional Advanced Web Control**: Full-featured web interface with configuration management, source refresh, and mobile support
 - **Real-time Updates**: Automatically adapts when NDI sources appear, disappear, or change

 ## How It Works